Kirstenlee/Kirstensviewer/README.md

 converted).
 The full deferred renderer — opaque/alpha/materials/PBR/ avatars/terrain/water/sky, shadows, local/spot lights, SSAO, glow/bloom,
 FXAA/SMAA, real D3D11 occlusion culling, reflection probes — is working.
-Known gaps: hero-probe mirrors still render solid black (off by default), and reflection-probe banding under some lighting conditions is unresolved.
+Since 0.2, the depth buffer moved to reversed-Z (fixing z-fighting and distant water shore-fade draining), and the legacy `LLCubeMap`/ `LLCubeMapArray` classes were replaced with real `DXCubeMap`/ `DXCubeMapArray` equivalents (fixing the hero-probe mirrors along the way).
+Known gaps: reflection-probe box/floor content (e.g. a glossy floor should show a recognisable reflection of nearby objects) is still not fully correct despite several rounds of fixes — a screen-space-reflections-primary approach was tried and abandoned; the probe-array path remains primary, and avatar GPU-cost throttling (AutoFPS) is a known no-op under `DX_RENDER`, deferred past 0.3.

 ---

 ## ✨ Change Log

-Every entry below is sourced directly from the SVN commit history, one line per commit, from the first commit after build 3535 (r3536, 2026-07-12 — the start of the DirectX 11 conversion project) through the 0.2 release point (r3694, 2026-08-29).
-159 commits, unedited in substance, grouped by category.
+Every entry below is sourced directly from the SVN commit history, from the first commit after build 3535 (r3536, 2026-07-12 — the start of the DirectX 11 conversion project) through the current pre-alpha 0.3 point (r3746, 2026-09-05) — 209 commits total, grouped by category and, from the 0.2 point onward, compressed where several commits form one continuous piece of work rather than kept one-line-per-commit.

 #### 🎨 Graphics & Rendering